33aodan/Web_Development/README.md

 * background-color: changes background color of an element.
 * text-decoration:none :removes any styling/underline of an anchor tag or anything else.
 * list-style-type: changes the bullet points into something else.
+* how to put content in the middle, do marign left auto and margin right auto.
+Also give it a width

 ## git and git bash
 * git status